-When it comes to applying for a credit, there’s a vital piece of information that impacts how lenders and banks view you: your credit score.
+When it comes to applying for credit, there’s a vital piece of information that impacts how lenders and banks view you: your credit score.

 Understanding what makes a good and bad credit score is the first step to being accepted for credit, and getting the very best deals.

-A credit score is a three-digit number used by lenders to determine whether you qualify for credit, such as a loan or credit card.
+A credit score is a number used by lenders to determine whether you qualify for credit, such as a loan or credit card.

 Your credit score is based on your credit report, which is a record of your credit history and how you’ve managed your finances in the past.
 This allows lenders to assess your level of risk when you apply for credit.